Glasgow Moving Demand Trends: When Moves Take Longer

 Scenario modelling

 Scenario B: Saturday flat move near Kelvingrove.
-Weekend demand tightens lift bookings and nearby bays; a moderate overrun elsewhere pushes arrival into a busier period, lengthening loading due to longer kerb-to-door carry.
+Weekend demand tightens lift bookings and nearby bays; a moderate overrun elsewhere pushes arrival into a busier period, lengthening loading due to a longer kerb-to-door carry.

 Practical scheduling checklist